We have five factories and 19 years of experience in plant extracts

 9. Neuroprotection: It may also have neuroprotective effects, potentially reducing the risk of neurodegenerative diseases like Alzheimer's and Parkinson's.

-10. Prostate Health: Men who consume more Lycopene have been found to have a lower risk of prostate cancer.
+10. Prostate Health: Men who consume more lycopene have been found to have a lower risk of prostate cancer.

-Incorporating tomato juice and other Lycopene-rich foods into your diet can provide these health benefits and contribute to overall well-being.
-It's important to note that while Lycopene is beneficial, it should be part of a balanced diet and not a substitute for a healthy lifestyle.
+Incorporating tomato juice and other lycopene-rich foods into your diet can provide these health benefits and contribute to overall well-being.
+It's important to note that while lycopene is beneficial, it should be part of a balanced diet and not a substitute for a healthy lifestyle.

 6. How to Increase Lycopene Intake